-A new look for the Chariot has arrived, at least in part.
+The new look for the Chariot is finished.

->

-> Pin back thy lugs and faites attention!
+Pin back thy lugs and faites attention!

 Posting entire articles from other sources is not what the Chariot is here for.
 Posting short extracts, piccies or videos to support your observations is fine, providing they are clearly marked as such in one way or another.
 Ordinary [hyper-] links are often a better way of providing background context.